PlatformIO for Arduino on Linux Command Line

 Wireless RFM69HW – First Steps

-anarduinoA week ago I got a set of HopeRF Anarduino Mini RFM69HW boards in the mail.
+Close-up of a labeled circuit board with various pins and components.A week ago I got a set of HopeRF Anarduino Mini RFM69HW boards in the mail.
 These boards are similar to an Arduino Pro Mini but have a RFM69HW wireless module mounted on them.
 They’re reportedly 100% Arduino IDE compatible and run at 8Mhz.
 The 6-pin header interconnect is an unpopulated set of six IO interfaces for FTDI type USB to UART (or similar) module or cable.
 The board also supports all the GPIOs you’d find on a similar Arduino board plus two additional analog pins, A6 and A7.
 You can see on the image here the FTDI headers and the four GPIO pins I’ll be using.

 First things first, I soldered a set of straight male pains on the two GPIO interfaces and a set of 90 degree pins on the FTDI interface.
 After downloading and installing the RFM69 libraries I was ready to go.
-Then I connected a SparkFun FTDI 3.3VDC Basic Board to the FTDI interface, plugged in a USB cable and and fired up the Arduino IDE.
+Then I connected a SparkFun FTDI 3.3VDC Basic Board to the FTDI interface, plugged in a USB cable and fired up the Arduino IDE.
 Worked like a charm.

 On the 1.6.4 version of the Arduino IDE you have to select the board, the processor and COM port.
 Initially I tried the Arduino Mini with no luck.
 After poking around on the internet I found a recommendation for using an Arduino Pro Mini setting and that did the trick.
 Once the IDE recognized the board I was able to compile and upload a demo program and soon had the two devices talking across the wireless link.
 However, as is normally the case with me and new hardware, there was a small problem.